NorseJedi/obsidian-rpg-player-notes/README.md

 │       ├── 2025-10-07
 │       └── ...etc, one note for each session
 │
-├── Call of Chthuhlhuhhh (yes, I know...)
+├── Call of Ctulhltuhtlhu (whatever)
 │   ├── Compendium
 │   │   ├── Events
 │   │   │   └── (notes)